CiscoDevNet/terraform-provider-cdo/README.md

 tfenv use 1.3.1
 ```

-Then in the provider dir you can run the acceptances tests:
+Then in the provider dir you can run the acceptance tests:

 ```bash
 cd ./provider